Charlynder/Macro/README.md

-# Python GDP Libary
+# Python MacroEconomics Libary

-## GDP finder is a library for Python 3

-GDP finder is for simple GDP calculation.
+Econ is for simple MacroEconomics library for python.
+I've made this library becuase this for my homework, but I think it can be useful for other people

 > 2021, Christian Alvarez.
 Malcom X College.
 MIT license